ClevelandIII/Cosmetology/SDLCOne.md

 Reid Gill: basic setup in some files and folders

 Daniel Nijdl: Finished Desktop and Ipad Profile Page wireframes.
 Created and finished Ipad Student and Client list wireframes.

+3-24-22
+Jason Enciso: added to trello and when over the figma

+Reid Gill: brainstormed on the what we need to do in what order and add it to the to do list

+Daniel Nijdl: added the server to the files